Manchester Day 2017

 For Mancunians, the magic of Manchester speaks for itself, and every one of them can come up with a reason or two why this great northern city is a magic place to be.

-For 2017 we wanted to give our community groups the opportunity to come up with a plethora of creative responses to this theme and from the creative output that is destined to make its way onto the streets on Sunday June 18th, we won’t be disappointed.
+For 2017 we wanted to give our community groups the opportunity to come up with a plethora of creative responses to the Abracadbra theme, and from the creative output that made its way onto the streets on Sunday June 18th, we weren't disappointed.

 The formula for Manchester Day is a simple one.
 At the start of the year we invite community groups from all over Manchester, representing a diverse array of cultures and interests, to apply to be part of the forthcoming parade.
 Demand is always high, so we look for responses that show creative flair or ways in which they want to present their community to the people of Manchester.